vdaas/vald/CONTRIBUTING.md

 ## Pull request contribution

-Pull request is also called merge request to let other knows about the changes you have made, to review and discuss the changes made and finally merge it to the main branch.
+Pull request is also called merge request to let other know about the changes you have made, to review and discuss the changes made and finally merge it to the main branch.

 In Vald, you need to create a pull request to ask for the review and actually make changes to Vald.

-In this section, we will describe what you need to do to make pull request contribution to Vald.
+In this section, we will describe what you need to do to make a pull request contribution to Vald.

 ### Development environment setup